 “Hell and Destruction are never full; so the eyes of man are never satisfied.”

-The only true satisfaction comes by finding contentment in God and His provision.
+The only true satisfaction comes from finding contentment in God and His provision.
 Like the psalmist in Psalm 90.14 let’s pray:

 “O satisfy us in the morning with Your lovingkindness, that we may sing for joy and be glad all our days.”